adityakunapuli/adityakunapuli.github.io/project1.md

 This section proved to be one of the toughest, and most enjoyable/rewarding coding endeavors I had undertaken during my studies.
 Up to this point in my career, I had used Java on a number of occasions, though I was far from proficient with it.
 </p>
 <!-- The foundation of any search engine is the index on which it operates, or stated another way: a search engine is only as good as its index (disregarding more advanced topics like query parsing). -->
 Before launching into technical details of the MapReduce code, I think it's worthwhile to cover the concept of Term Frequency-inverse Document Frequency (TF-iDF).
 TF-iDF is the basis for our index's scoring metric, and by extension the search engine's ranking system.
 In absence of scoring/ranking a search engine will default to returning *any and all* results that contain the query terms (i.e. a boolean search).
-Such a system is borderline worthless when user's queries include common words such as "and" or "the".
+Such a system is borderline worthless when user's queries include common terms such as "and" or "the".

 ## TF-iDF